Former Madoff employees want more details on affair allegations

 In short, they want more details, according to a court document filed on Thursday.

-Madoff pleaded guilty in March 2009 to running a fraud of up to $65 billion (42 billion pounds) at his investment firm and is serving a 150-year prison sentence.
+Madoff pleaded guilty in March 2009 to running a fraud of up to $65 billion at his investment firm and is serving a 150-year prison sentence.
 While Madoff said he acted alone, prosecutors have since charged 13 individuals in connection with the fraud.
-Five of them - two women and three men - are set to go on trial in federal court in New York on October 7.
+Five of them - two women and three men - are set to go on trial in federal court in New York on Oct.
+7.

 The employees are former investment advisory employees Joann Crupi and Annette Bongiorno, former operations manager Daniel Bonventre, and former computer programmers Jerome O'Hara and George Perez.